 Appended to this report are:

-- 1. an updated summary of the proposed changes under Phase 1 of the Facilities-specific policies review - 2. summary of Facilities-specific policies for review in future phases - 3.
-Administrative Guideline 701.12-G sorted as follows: - Existing document - Proposed document with mark-ups - Proposed finished document
+- 1. an updated summary of the proposed changes under Phase 1 of the Facilities-specific policies review; and

+- 2. latest documents:

+- Proposed document with mark-ups

+- Proposed finished document

-Frank Geyer, PEng, FMA Executive Director, Facilities Services www.sd38.bc.ca
+Frank Geyer, PEng, FMA Executive Director, Facilities Services